sanguine-my-brother/javaGithubUpdater/readme.md

 The constructor takes three parameters:
 * The name of the repo owner.
 * The name of the repo.
-* The tag name of the applcations current release.
+* The tag name of the applications current release.

 For example for this repo it will like this:
 ```java